-Art classes in Singapore typically cost $200–$400 per month for weekly group lessons, $50–$80 per session for workshops, and $80–$150 per hour for private instruction.
+Based on prevailing market rates, art classes in Singapore typically cost $200–$400 per month for weekly group lessons, $50–$80 per session for workshops, and $80–$150 per hour for private instruction.
 Pricing depends on class size, instructor qualifications, materials included, and studio location.
-At Art by Ancourage, trial classes start at $18 and regular programmes include all materials.
+At Art by Ancourage, trial classes are $18 and regular programmes include all materials.

 As the founder of Art by Ancourage, parents and adult students frequently ask about pricing before their first visit.
 This guide breaks down the actual cost landscape so you can make an informed decision based on what you are getting for the price — not just the price itself.